Authored by the expert who managed and guided the team behind the Cameroon Property Pack

 Which amenities increase rent the most in Douala?

-The top five amenities that increase rent the most in Douala are backup power (generator or inverter), water storage tanks, secure parking with guard services, air conditioning, and good road access with low flood risk.
+The five amenities that increase rent the most in Douala in 2026 are backup power, borehole or water tank, 24-hour security, secure parking and air-conditioning.

 In our property pack covering the real estate market in Douala, we cover what are the best investments a landlord can make.